DLBuesen/cv_sim_films_interactions/project/windows10/README.md

 - Prior to installing and using the app, it is required to startup Docker Desktop, logging into your account.
 It is also necessary to start an XLaunch session.

 # Installing the App
 - Download the project folder from this repository and unzip to any location on your computer.
-- Close as many programs as possible and use your computer as little as possible during the installation.
-A restart might be required because the windows specific virtualization process "vmmem" will sometimes take up nearly all of the available RAM both during and after the installation, which causes the computer to run slowly.
-However, this is usually no longer an problem after the computer is restarted after the installation is completed.
+Close as many programs as possible and use your computer as little as possible during the installation.
 - Verify that docker desktop is running, that you are signed into your docker account, and that docker is set for running linux based containers.
 - Run the docker container installation script in the "containers" folder.
+If your system already has a similar docker container image installed from another similar app, then the installation should be rather fast.
+Otherwise, due to the large size of the container (i.e. 10 GB or so), expect installation to take as long as 10 minutes.
+To minimize the possibility of interruptions during download, it is recommended to download the container over a DSL cable connection rather than via WiFi.
+- Restart your computer after the installation because a windows specific virtualization process "vmmem" tends to take up nearly all RAM for some reason while the docker image is installed, but this is no longer an issue after the systme is rebooted.

 # Running the App and Verifying Correct Installation
+- Start an XLaunch session by keeping all of the defaults, except that access control should be disabled.
+- Run the launchApp script in the "windows10" folder and follow the instructions.
-- Start an XLaunch session with access control disabled.
-Note the last part of the display number that is assigned by hovering over the icon after launch (i.e. Desktop-ABCXYZ:0.0 in which case the display is 0.0).
-Most of the time, the default is 0.0, but not always, so this step is included for robustness.
-It also allows flexibility for users who have multiple screens, because it allows for the possibility of pointing the output of the app to a screen which is manually assigned while the XLaunch session is started.
+- Follow the instructions of the startup script to enter the screen number assigned by XLaunch.
+Most of the time, the default is 0, but not always, so most of the time one can simply type 0 in the launch script and move on.
+If necessary, however, the display number that is assigned can be found by hovering over the xLaunch icon in the task tray; the display number is the last number (i.e. Desktop-ABCXYZ:0.0 in which case the display is 0).
+Including this option in the start up script also gives flexibility for users who have multiple screens, because it allows for the possibility of manually assigning a screen while initiating the XLaunch session and then pointi the output of the app to that particular screen.
-- Run the launchApp script in the "windows10" folder.
-Follow the instructions to enter the virtual Ip4 "Ipv4" address for your computer, and enter the display number during the app launch process.
+- Follow the instructions to enter the virtual Ip4 "Ipv4" address for your computer, and enter the display number during the app launch process.
+This Ip address is the virtual IP address that your computer uses to communicate with docker and is not the IP address that your computer uses for accessing the world wide web.
 - After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values.
-Verify that the results match those shown in the demonstration video.
+Verify that the resulting plot matches the results shown in the demonstration video.
-- Change one of the parameters, save the Excel file, and rerun the simulation to verify that the plots and that the data exported to the export file changes.
-The parameters Excel file must be saved after making any changes, or they will be recognized by the app.
+- Change one of the parameters, save the Excel file, and rerun the simulation to verify that the result changes.
+If the Excel file is not saved after changes, then the app will not be able to recognize the changes.
-- Close Docker Desktop and XLaunch.
+- Close docker and XLaunch.

 # Uninstalling the App
 - Verify that Docker Desktop is started any you are logged into your account.